ableasdale/c3-active-directory/README.md

 ## Troubleshooting

-Make sure the volumes have been mounted on the `control-center` instance:
+Make sure the volumes have been mounted on the `control-center` instance and ensure that you can access the `jaas.conf` file:

 ```bash
 docker-compose exec control-center bash